Traditional Wayuu-style hut made of wooden poles and palm thatch, set on a sandy beach under a tree with a view of the ocean.

 Gathered around a shared meal, we found connection in the simplicity of flavors and the richness of tradition—a true feast for both heart and soul.

-Holding the handwoven Wayuu mochila bag, she felt its vibrant colors and intricate patterns tell stories of resilience, heritage, and a life of simplicity.
+Holding the handmade Wayuu mochila bag, she felt its vibrant colors and intricate patterns tell stories of resilience, heritage, and a life of simplicity.
 Origin Colombia wasn’t just a business—it was a bridge to honor the Wayuu legacy and uphold their craft with purpose and integrity.

 Visit Origin Colombia to explore our curated collection of authentic Wayuu bags.
 Each piece reflects the craftsmanship and resilience of the Wayuu artisans.